stevo/pubsub_on_rails/README.md

 end
 ```

-Since we are using Rails Event Store to create event this give as possibility to create **stream** of events.
+Since we are using Rails Event Store to handle events, it gives us a possibility to create **stream** of events.
 We can treat them as sub-list of events.
-To be able to use that functionality we need to declare which stream are interesting for us.
+To be able to use that functionality we need to declare which streams given event should be part of.
 By default we add event to stream based on its name.
 In case of our example it is `ordering__order_created`.
-We can provide also custom streams even based on some additional data from the event attributes.
+We can provide also custom streams even based on some additional data from the event attributes (for example to group all events related to given order).

 Event example: